AD776/portfolio/README.md

 ### RESET – All Your Reminders, One Easy Reset
 - Noticed the time spent on my phone, swiping and reading through notifications in the morning
 - RESET gathers your emails, messages, and reminders in one place, giving you the clarity to focus on your day
+- Built a full stack mobile app using React Native and the entire MERN stack
+- Included authentication at the app level, thinking about software security
 - Presented an interactive demo to students and VCs on campus

 #### Skills: JavaScript, React Native, MongoDB, Firebase, Expo